-G0 Please provide the URL of your institution's net price calculator: https://apps.carleton.edu/admissions/afford/
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available: March 2013
+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available: March 2018

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition:
+Tuition: \$54,438 \$54,438

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES:
+G1 REQUIRED FEES: \$321 \$321

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$14,085 \$14,085

 G1 ROOM ONLY:

-(on-campus)
+(on-campus) \$7,398 \$7,398

 G1 BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan) \$6,687 \$6,687

 G1 Comprehensive tuition and room and

 college cannot provide separate tuiti on and room and

 board fees):

-.

 G1 Other:

-~~ Minimaruma Maximum
+G2 Minimum Maximum

-G2 G2 Number of credits per term a studen t oon toko for the Minimum Maximum
+G2 Number of credits per term a student can take for the

-GZ stated full-time tuition I can take for the
+stated full-time tuition 12 22

-G3 Yes No

-Do tuition and fees vary by year of si tudy (e.a. sonhomore 163 INO
+G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х

-05 junior, senior)? ludy (e.g., sopholilore,

-G4 1 Yes No

-Do tuition and fees vary by undergra duata instructional 165 INU
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? х

-64 program?

-G4 %

-,.

-G4 If yes, what percentage of full-time u

-more than the tuition and fees report ed in G1?